Gap Year Days 253 – 257

-If you are in the Hong Kong Central area and in need of some reading material, call in to Flow Bookshop.
+If you are in the Hong Kong Central area and in need of some reading material, call into Flow Bookshop.
 They had a good selection of English novels, amongst a whole pile of other books.
 It’s on Queens Road Central where it meets Wellington Street.

 On our way home we had just one more stop – we had to get some egg waffles!
 We had passed a place called “Addies” earlier that had turned them from a quick and tasty street food to a gourmet dessert!

 Christmas Day was spent doing a whole lot of nothing.
 We slept in, then I FaceTimed each of the kids and my parents.
 I did have to be somewhat brief as the technician had not fixed the wifi issue so I was still using the portable modem.

 This market offers all the usual street market fare.
-There is clothes and bags, souvenirs of all kinds, phone covers and mini speakers.
-But of course the best part is all the food!
-We were cooking in that night for dinner, so we mostly resisted temptation – it was only a small serve of egg waffles this time!
+There are clothes and bags, souvenirs of all kinds, phone covers and mini speakers.
+But of course, the best part is all the food!
+We were cooking in that night for dinner, so we mostly resisted the temptation – it was only a small serving of egg waffles this time!

 Hong Kong was much more fun than I remembered – but really that is not surprising.
 I am more likely to consider Hong Kong as a stopover location now than I did before.
 A couple of days here to eat dim sum sounds like a great way to start a holiday.

 Hong Kong is not cheap.
 Accommodation in particular is expensive, but that is to be expected with the space issues in the city.
 And don’t expect rooms to be large, the apartment we stayed in was smaller than my bedroom at home.
-I’m sure there are plenty of high end restaurants, but we were able to find tasty local food at reasonable prices to fit our budget.
+I’m sure there are plenty of high-end restaurants, but we were able to find tasty local food at reasonable prices to fit our budget.

 Transport in Hong Kong is both cheap and easy.
 Grab an Octopus card (you can even buy one in advance here) and you are all set.
 When you leave Hong Kong, you can hand it back in and get a refund for any unused credit.
 Like many other transport cards, there is a small admin cost of a few dollars but it is more than made up for by the convenience